December 3, 2016

 Somebody clearly put a lot of thought into this.

 That someone is Ellen Trachtenberg, a 26-year veteran in the book publishing industry who decided years ago to open her own place.
-A longtime resident of the borough who now resides nearby in Bryn Mawr, Trachtenberg is proud of and optimistic about her new venture.
+A longtime resident of the borough, Trachtenberg is proud of and optimistic about her new venture.

 “My idea of a good time is sitting and picking the books for the store,” she told Billy Penn.
 “I want it to be really forward-thinking in terms of selection and style.”